voschezang/coding-handbook/scrum-guide.md

-The Scrum Master (SM) role includes:
+### Scrum Master

-- Removing impediments; manage dependencies.
+A Scrum Master (SM) manages people and processes, but from a distance.
+The end-goal is for the rest of the team to take ownership.
+The style can vary from leading to facilitating.
+A few important activities are:

+- Removing impediments.
+This may require escalation to the rest of the organization.
 - Educating the organization on Scrum.
-- (Optional) Coaching of team members.
+- Coaching of team members.

+The activities of a SM depend on both the organization and the team.
+As Scrum gets adapted in an organization, the domain where the SM may evolve:

+1. An understanding of Scrum in the team or organization
+2. Scrum team forming
+3. Development excellence
+4. Adjacent processes
+5. Organizational processes

+As the team develops itself from towards mastery of Scrum, the role of the SM can change as well:

+1. Teaching techniques
+2. Embracing empiricism
+3. Valuable outcomes
+4. Values and principles
+5. Invisibly present

-It is [servant leader](https://en.wikipedia.org/wiki/Servant_leadership), rather than a boss, chairman, scribe, secretary or police agent.
+It is a [servant leader](https://en.wikipedia.org/wiki/Servant_leadership), rather than a boss, chairman, scribe, secretary or police agent.
+Based on the environment, the role can manifest itself in several ways.
+A good SM chooses deliberately how to act.

+- Leading, pushing
+    - Teacher or mentor
+    - Uphold Scrum
+    - Take action.
+E.g. escalate a problem.
+- Facilitating, showing, giving perspective
+    - Facilitator, coach
+    - Point north
+    - Actively do nothing

+### Developers

 The rest of the development teams does not have a hierarchy and are instead self-organizing.
 They should hold each other accountable (as a team) rather than by an external party.